wjunwei2001/LLM_Biohackers/README.md

 From there, we run the data_augmentation.py script to generate a wider variety of data to be used for future training of the model.
 We do so as training of the GAN model will be more effective on a larger dataset.

 ## GAN - Image-to-Image generation
 Generative Adversarial Networks use neural networks **Generative Modeling** for automatic discovery and learning of regularities or patterns in input data to be able to new examples that plausibly could have been drawn from the original dataset.
 The GAN model consists of 2 neural networks, **Generator** and **Discriminator**, that are trained in tandem for each batch of training data with the Generator's objective to "fool" the discriminator.
+The Adam optimizer with some custom parameters (betas) that are known to work well for GANs.

 Discriminator is trained for a few epochs, then the generator is trained for a few epochs, and repeat.
 This way both the generator and the discriminator get better at doing their jobs.

 <img width="346" alt="Screenshot 2023-07-30 at 1 16 09 PM" src="https://github.com/wjunwei2001/LLM_Biohackers/assets/96434745/716488f6-3fd8-46ac-a130-2988f206f2b2">